 Pros & Cons of Living in Exeter

-Thinking about moving to Exeter?
+Thinking about to Exeter?
 Below we highlight some of the pros and cons of living in Exeter.

 Pros of Living in Exeter as a Digital Nomad